 There are people with a mental illness that do not have a substance use disorder.
 There are also those with a substance use disorder that do not have a mental illness.
 Over time we have come to see that the overlap is so large that it is more common to see someone with both of these problems than not.
 The professionals in the field have come to think of co-occurring disorders as an expectation and not an exception.

 This understanding that there are reasons for the overlap, or co-occurrence, of these two different disorders has spawned a lot of efforts to find effective treatments for people with multiple disorders.
 The advances in brain studies have resulted in a lot of research studies on the effects of various drugs and the brain.
-We now know more than ever before about how drugs and alcohol are affecting people’s thinking, feeling and behavior.
+We now know more than ever before about how drugs and alcohol are affecting people’s thinking, feeling, and behavior.

-Given this huge and growing body of research I thought I should spend some time and some blog posts reviewing some of this new knowledge.
-While I can’t read every study and surly will only be able to report on a few highlights, I want to tell you about some of the things we know and some of the things I think about the effects of drugs on the brain and on those things we call mental illness.
+Given this huge and growing body of research, I thought I should spend some time and some blog posts reviewing some of this new knowledge.
+While I can’t read every study and surely will only be able to report on a few highlights, I want to tell you about some of the things we know and some of the things I think about the effects of drugs on the brain and on those things we call mental illness.

 There are several sources of this new knowledge.
 These studies, beginning with the ones focused on alcohol come from the following areas.

-1. Fetal Alcohol Spectrum disorders.
+1. Fetal Alcohol Spectrum Disorders.

-Studies of children who have been exposed to Alcohol before birth show changes in the body, brain, learning and behavior of those children.
+Studies of children who have been exposed to Alcohol before birth show changes in the body, brain, learning, and behavior of those children.
 We used to think that only those children who were exposed to large amounts of alcohol developed problems.
 The more the research progressed the more we have concluded that any amount of alcohol consumed during pregnancy increased the risks to the child.

 Just because a woman drank during pregnancy does not automatically mean that any problems her child has are the result of her drinking.
-Still the link is so strong that most authorities now believe that there is no safe level of alcohol consumption for a woman who is or may become pregnant.
+Still, the link is so strong that most authorities now believe that there is no safe level of alcohol consumption for a woman who is or may become pregnant.

-One result of the large overlap between substance use disorders and other mental illness is that a lot of people with a diagnosed disorder are at extra risk for risky sexual behavior and unplanned pregnancy.
+One result of the large overlap between substance use disorders and other mental illnesses is that a lot of people with a diagnosed disorder are at extra risk for risky sexual behavior and unplanned pregnancy.
 Parents with a disorder or two are more likely than others to produce an unplanned child.

 2. Binge drinking.

 The amount of damage drinking does to the body is correlated with the blood alcohol level.
-As a society we have been looking at how much alcohol in the blood stream is a safe level for someone to have and still drive.
+As a society, we have been looking at how much alcohol in the bloodstream is a safe level for someone to have and still drive.

-Studies of the effects of various levels of alcohol on brain function have taught us lot about the way in which increasing the level affects the person.
+Studies of the effects of various levels of alcohol on brain function have taught us a lot about the way in which increasing the level affects the person.